 - Flexibility in work hours – the ability to run errands or go to medical appointments in the middle of the day

-Considerations when working from home
+Considerations before committing to working from home

 - What benefits do the companies offer?
 Do they offer any benefits at all?